SPONSORED: Did you know that delicious lean pork cuts are perfect for your healthier lifestyle choices? We share some tasty recipe inspiration.

 Pork Fillet Stir-Fry with Vietnamese Rice Noodles

-Did you know that pork fillet is a super-lean cut of meat, making it a healthy choice for your recipes?
+Did you know that pork fillet is a super-lean cut, making it a healthy choice for your recipes?
 We used it in this delicious, easy-to-make stir-fry that’s perfect for mid-week meals.

 Serves 4 to 6

 - 700g to 800g pork fillets, excess fat trimmed